Skip to main content

 import { defineApp } from "convex/server";

-import fooComponent from "../fooComponent/convex.config.js";
+import myComponent from "./components/myComponent/convex.config.js";

 const app = defineApp();